kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 Your Kubeflow application directory **${KFDIR}** contains the following files and
 directories:

+* **Makefile** is a file that define rules to automate deployment process.
+You can refer to [GNU make documentation](https://www.gnu.org/software/make/manual/make.html#Introduction) for more introduction.
+The Makefile we provide is designed to be user maintainable.
+You are encouraged to read, edit and maintain it to suit your own deployment customization needs.

 * **upstream** is a directory containing kustomize packages for deploying Kubeflow